|

 software

-piece part design.
+part design.

-with examples in your favorite parametric modeler.
+examples in your favorite parametric modeler.

-Discuss FEA and stress associated with plastic piece part design with
+- Discuss FEA and stress associated with plastic piece part design with

 respect to FEA.
 Keeping in mind the deliverable for FEA is simply to make